shmorri/docs-casa-prod/3.1.4/source/index.md

 ## Overview

-Gluu Casa ("Casa") is a user-facing application people can use to enroll, delete and manage their strong credentials in the [Gluu Server](https://gluu.org).
+Gluu Casa ("Casa") is a user-facing web application people can use to enroll, delete and manage their strong credentials in the [Gluu Server](https://gluu.org).

 Out-of-the-box, Casa can be used to manage the following types of free or low-cost authentication mechanisms: